Spey: smooth inference for reinterpretation studies: Statistical Models

 To exemplify the process, let's construct a two-bin uncorrelated statistical model, as defined by equation~\eqref{eq:single_bin_poiss}, using the following observed yields: $36$ and $33$.
 The expected background yields are given as $50\pm12$ and $48\pm16$, while the signal model yields $12$ and $15$.
 The code snippet below showcases this implementation:

-The \lstinline{analysis} keyword in line~\ref{line:analysis} is an optional unique name for the model, and \lstinline{xsection} in line~\ref{line:xsec} is the cross-section value of the signal used in the model, with the units determined by the user.
+The \lstinline{analysis} keyword in line~\ref{line:analysis} is an optional unique name for the model, and \lstinline{xsection} in line~\ref{line:xsec} is the cross-section value of the signal used in the model, with the units determined by the user\footnote{Cross-section information is only used for \lstinline{excluded_cross_section} function where the upper limit on POI is multiplied with the cross-section value provided by the user; hence, the unit is directly propagated without modification.
+Thus, for \spey\ this is a unitless value.}.

 Once initialized, the statistical model inherits all the properties of the \lstinline{StatisticalModel} class, providing a backend-agnostic interface.
 The functions provided by the \lstinline{StatisticalModel} class are summarized in Table~\ref{tab:statistical_model}.